Explore And Learn About Depression With These 13 Books

 8. Darkness Visible by William Styron

 William Styron writes about his own personal experience with depression in this book, which can be especially valuable for readers who have a loved one with the condition.
-While an illness like this can be different for everyone, this book succinctly and empathetically explains some of the thoughts, negative feelings, and challenges that many people with depression experience.
+While an illness like this can be different for everyone, this book succinctly and empathetically explains some of the negative thoughts and feelings, and challenges that many people with depression experience.

 This book explores the mind-body connection in terms of depression and anxiety.
 It focuses heavily on the power of lifestyle changes for promoting good mental health, such as improving sleep habits, eating habits, and work habits.
 Seeking professional treatment is important for those with mental health conditions like depression, but a book like this can also help you learn ways to manage behavioral symptoms.